BxCppDev/bxdecay0/README.rst

 From 2005 to 2011, the NEMO3 collaboration has initiated a R&D program
 to   design   a  new   generation   double   beta  decay   experiment:
-SuperNEMO.
+SuperNEMO_.
 The  choice was  made to  use C++  as the  main programming language.
 In this context, François  Mauger has created a C++ version of GENBB.
 The first version was  a C++ wrapper of the original Fortran code,  using binding  mechanism based  on plain  static C  structures.